Apollo Hall Democracy: Background and founding

-The Apollo Hall Democracy was a reform movement founded within the Democratic Party of the City and State of New York in the early 1870s as a response to the corruption of Tammany Hall under Boss Tweed.
-Hirsch (1951) describes the "Apollo Democracy founded in 1870 by a zealous band of reformers meeting at Apollo Hall, Broadway at 28th Street" as the nucleus of the Democratic Reform Committee formed in the wake of the Tammany Hall-dominated state Democratic convention of 1871.
+The Apollo Hall Democracy had its roots in the growing opposition to the Tweed Ring, the corrupt political organization led by William M. "Boss" Tweed that controlled New York City government through Tammany Hall.
+Historian Mark D. Hirsch described the "Apollo Democracy" as being "founded in 1870 by a zealous band of reformers meeting at Apollo Hall, Broadway at 28th Street."
+This group became the nucleus of the Democratic Reform Committee, which was formally organized in the wake of the Tammany Hall-dominated state Democratic convention of 1871.